mozilla-conduit/bmo-extensions/HACKING.md

 Those commands move our test repo into the box, as well as give us permissions to read/write that dir.

 ## Caveats
 1. The BMO container isn't pulling fresh code from mozilla-bteam/bmo master.
-In fact, it's a bit behind.
-I don't know how to update that but what I do know you must `docker-compose down && docker-compose up --build` every time you make a change.
-Note that any changes to BMO files must be done *every time you `d-c down && dc-up --b`*.
-Really annoying.
+To update, change to the bugzilla root directory (`/var/www/html/bmo`) and run `git pull`.
+This will pull the latest changes from the bugzilla repo. modperl is disabled for the bugzilla instance so any changes you make to the code should show up immediately.
+You can create a diff of your changes by doing `git diff > /tmp/some.patch`.
+And then from the host system, do `docker cp bmoextensions_bmo.test_1:/tmp/some.patch .` to copy the patch out of the running container.

 2. We just mounting a volume to local phabricator but it's incredibly slow.